 Combined with the issue of waste is that of hazardous materials and toxic substances that can be inadvertently mixed up with ordinary debris.
 These include asbestos, oil fuel, and other industrial raw materials and chemicals.
-Rapid clean-up of affected areas can result in inappropriate disposal methods, including air burning and open dumping, leading to secondary impacts on the environment.
+Rapid clean-up of affected areas can result in inappropriate disposal methods. including air burning and open dumping, leading to secondary impacts on the environment.

-Contamination of roll and water is the record key environment all impact of a numeral Sumulton of water bodies such as rivers, wells, joland lakes, and arreindwater equiters can occur in most cases.
-This also affects the soil fertility of agricultural funds due to salmation and debris contamination, which will affect yields in the medium and long term.
-Sewage, septic tanks and toilets are damaged contaminating the water supply.
+Contamination of voicined water is the second key environment al impact of a trumont samuelon of water bodies such as rivers, wells, inland lakes, and individer aquillers can occur in most cases.
+This also affects the soil fert Bity of agricultural lends of a to salmation and debris contamination which will affect yields in the medium and long term.
+Sewage, septic tanks and toilets are damaged contaminating the water

 Last but not least, there may be radiation resulting from damage to nuclear plants, as it happened in Japan in March 2011.
 Since radiation exists for a long time, it has the capacity to inflict damage upon anything exposed to it.
-Radiation is most dangerous to animals and humans causing destruction as molecules loose their electrons.
+Radiation is most dangerous to animals and humans causing destruction as molecules. loose their electrons.
 The damage caused by radiation to the DNA structure determines birth defects, cancers even death.